-Since taking office, Trump-appointed Secretary of Education Betsy DeVos, herself the former chair of and current investor in a private equity firm62, has moved swiftly to roll back oversight of and regulations governing for-profit colleges as a number of for-profit college industry figures, including Robert Eitel and Julian Schmoke, have joined the Department of Education.63
+Since taking office, Trump-appointed Secretary of Education Betsy DeVos, herself the former chair of and current investor in a private equity firm, has moved swiftly to roll back oversight of and regulations governing for-profit colleges as a number of for-profit college industry figures, including Robert Eitel and Julian Schmoke, have joined the Department of Education.

-For example, DeVos has moved failed to implement and moved to gut the Obama-era Gainful Employment Rule, which requires for-profit schools and programs to help students prepare for "gainful employment in a recognized occupation" to receive federal funding.64 More than one third (35%) of the 804 college programs that failed the procedures for students harmed by their schools to have their federal loans cancelled.
-Thus far, 98.6% of all Borrower Defense claims have been filed by for-profit college students.66
+For example, DeVos has moved failed to implement and moved to gut the Obama-era Gainful Employment Rule, which requires for-profit schools and programs to help students prepare for "gainful employment in a recognized occupation" to receive federal funding.
+More than one third (35%) of the 804 college programs that failed the Department of Education's Gainful Employment Rule, were at for-profit colleges owned by private equity.
+DeVos also is moving to erase the Obama Borrower Defense Rule, which established procedures for students harmed by their schools to have their federal loans cancelled.
+Thus far, 98.6% of all Borrower Defense claims have been filed by for-profit college students.